ankit8453/DB-Assignment/Answer.md

    To ensure that each product in the “Product” table has a valid category assigned, consider the following steps:

-# Data Integrity Constraints: Implement data integrity constraints in the database schema.
+ 1. Data Integrity Constraints: Implement data integrity constraints in the database schema.Specifically:-
-  Specifically:
     - Set the “category_id” column in the “Product” table as a foreign key referencing the primary key (“category_id”) in the “Product_Category” table.
     - Use the NOT NULL constraint to ensure that every product must have a valid category assigned (i.e., the “category_id” cannot be null).
-# Validation Logic in Application Code:
+ 2. Validation Logic in Application Code:
    - When inserting or updating product records, validate that the provided “category_id” corresponds to an existing category in the “Product_Category” table.
    - If the category is not valid, reject the operation or prompt the user to select a valid category.
-# Regular Data Audits:
+ 3. Regular Data Audits:
    - And at last periodically audit the data to identify any inconsistencies (e.g., products with invalid or non-existent category IDs etc).
    - And correct any discrepancies found during the audit process.